EDELWEISS-DM/EDW-Gentiane-MC/documentation/edw-gentiane-mc-run/README.rst

 The working directory can be optionaly turned into a ``tar`` archive.

+This layout  enables not only to  store the output simulated  data but only to  keep all informations  needed to track possible  issues which could  occur during  the simulation  (geometry bug,  invalid input  or configuration).

 The   output   data  file   uses   an   I/O   format  based   on   the Boost/Serialization library.
 The file  contains one  Boost *archive* per event (gzip compressed portable binary archive).
 It can be parsed